Sai-Geeta-Acharya/DMDD_DineEase/README.md

 ## How to Run

 1. Clone the DineEase repository to your local machine.
-2. Create the restaurant_admin user from admin in SQLL Developer
+2. Create the restaurant_admin user from admin in SQL Developer
 3. Login as restaurant_admin to create tables, insert data, and add roles
 4. Login as users and try accessing the data relevant to the role of the user